ISVS-13 Seminar 2024: It is time for Registration

 Historical Vernacular and the Contemporary Settlements

-ISVS 13 will be held from 28th -30th November at TDTU University in Vietnam, on the theme 'Understanding and Documenting Cultural Heritage for a Culturally-Anchored Future: Historical Vernacular and the Contemporary Settlements.'
-Vietnam is full of Vernacular Settlements, Historical Sites, Wild life, Beaches and Nature.
-There is no better place to continue the journey of ISVS than Vietnam, after the cyclones in Thailand, with its breath-taking Nature and unmatched-hospitality.
-Vietnam is one of the world's best places to visit.
-We invite you to come to Vietnam, present your paper and enjoy the great places, food, Nature and culture.
+ISVS-13 will be held from 27th -30th November in Colombo, Sri Lanka, on the theme 'Understanding and Documenting Cultural Heritage for a Culturally-Anchored Future: Historical Vernacular and the Contemporary Settlements.'
+Sri Lanka is full of Vernacular Settlements, Historical Sites, Wild life, Beaches and Nature.
+There is no better place to continue the journey of ISVS than Sri Lanka, after the cyclones in Thailand, with its breath-taking Nature and unmatched-hospitality.
+Sri Lanka is one of the world's best places to visit.
+We invite you to come to Sri Lanka, present your paper and enjoy the great places, food, Nature and culture.
+Make new connections for more interractive academic pursuits.
+If you join online and stay home, you remain on your own and will feel isolated.

-We look forward to seeing you in Vietnam in November 2024.
+We look forward to seeing you in Sri Lanka in November 2024.

 The Theme